aryan26aa/Delta-demo/README.md

-demo
-the new readme created to learn about git and github this is the new repistory
+THE NEW CONTRIBUTION THE REPISSTORY the new readme created to learn about git and xjbithub this is the new repistory